Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Generative Model Performance Tests

 We propose a distance-based metric as an indicator of popularity.
-Intuitively, popular internal templates have common features, suggesting that consumers may favor certain types of templates.
-Therefore, we can look at how similar (far way) the generated images are to the popular (unpopular) internal templates.
-The more closely the newly generated templates resemble the known popular templates, the more likely that they are also appealing to consumers.
+The core idea is that popular templates share common features, suggesting that consumers tend to favor certain types of templates.
+By measuring the similarity between newly generated images and existing popular templates, we can determine their potential appeal.
+If the new templates closely resemble the popular ones, they are more likely to be attractive to consumers.
+Additionally, if they differ significantly from unpopular templates, their chances of being well-received also increase.
+The metric provides an independent assessment of model performance because it does not rely on any model within our framework.
+Instead, it leverages the intrinsic similarity among the image features to suggest popularity.